ALUS Canada Board of Directors

 ALUS Canada’s CEO, Bryan Gilvesy, has been a tireless advocate for the ALUS concept over the last ten years.
 He is a champion for progressive, sustainable farming and ranching, having embraced these methods on his own farm, Y U Ranch.
 Bryan holds a degree from the Richard Ivey School of Business at Western University, where he is Executive in Residence for Agriculture and Sustainability.
 Among his many awards are the Canadian Farmer-Rancher Pollinator Award, the Canadian Agri-Food Award of Excellence for Environmental Stewardship, the Beef Farmers of Ontario Environmental Stewardship Award, the Premier’s Award for Agricultural Innovation, and the Ontario Environment Minister’s Award for Environmental Excellence.
 His appointments have included the Ministers Species at Risk Advisory Council and the Ontario Bobolink Roundtable.
 He is also a past Chair of the Norfolk ALUS PAC and the Sustain Ontario Advisory Committee.
 Bryan is based in Tillsonburg, Ontario.

-Lynn Bishop, Director of Operations
+Lynn Bishop, Vice-President, Finance and Operations

 Bridget Wayland, Director of Communications